OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 Here we specify the covariates to construct.
 These covariates are typically used in the propensity model, but can also be included in the outcome model (the Cox proporitional hazards model in this case).
 If we **click to view details** of our covariate settings, we can select which sets of covariates to construct.
 However, the recommendation is to use the default set, which constructs covariates for demographics, all conditions, drugs, procedures, measurements, etc.

 We can modify the set of covariates by specifying concepts to **include** and/or **exclude**.
 These settings are the same as the ones found in Section \@ref(ComparisonSettings) on comparison settings.
 The reason why they can be found in two places is because sometimes these settings are related to a specific comparison, as is the case here because we wish to exclude the drugs we are comparing, and sometimes the settings are related to a specific analysis.
 When executing an analysis for a specific comparison using specific analysis settings, the OHDSI tools will take the union of these sets.

-The choice to **add descendants to include or exclude** affects this union of the two settings.
-So in this example we specified only the ingredients to exclude when defining the comparisons.
-Here we set "Should descendant concepts be added to the list of excluded concepts?" to "Yes" to also add all descendants.

 Figure \@ref(fig:covariateSettings) shows our choices for this study.
 Note that we have selected to add descendants to the concept to exclude, which we defined in the comparison settings in Figure \@ref(fig:comparisons2).